 Old Forest School was built in the early 1930’s to serve as a school, gathering place and hub for a small (but thriving) rural community in Pongakawa.
 The school shut down in the 1980’s and like many historic New Zealand properties, time took its toll.
 The buildings and property lost some of their former luster.

 Back in 2007 the McMahons (Su-an, Alistair, Holly and Rose) made the bold decision to leave Auckland and rescue a country school in desperate need of some major repair, restoration and love.
 Fast forward a number of years and the buildings and property had been renovated and Old Forest School is a fabulous venue.
-Holly is now living in Wellington attending Victoria University and Rose is a successful photographer and filmmaker, mostly living in Auckland, see some of Rose’s work here.
+Holly is now living in Wellington completed a double Science Degree from Victoria University and Rose is a successful photographer and filmmaker living in Auckland, see some of Rose’s work here.

 There’s lots of animals hanging out at Old Forest School, some of them doing hard work the others just enjoying the sun.
-The group includes Halo a Golden Retriever, a couple of cats called Milly and Huckleberry, a posse of Chickens named after British TV Police Detectives, two miniature donkeys called Teddy and Tim, plus a pair of Kunekune pigs named William and Wallace.
+The group includes Halo a Golden Retriever, a herd of cats; Milly Huckleberry, Porto and Bello, two miniature donkeys called Teddy and Tim, plus a pair of Kunekune pigs named William and Wallace.

 We believe in doing out bit for the community, Old Forest School is a proud supporter of The Rotoehu Ecological Trust.
 A community based organization to protect the endangered Kokako and other native birds in the Rotoehu Forest.